- Sea Adventurer

 Activities : Birding, Camping, Hiking, Kayaking

 Begin your adventure in Punta Arenas, Chile, the most populated city in Patagonia.
 If arriving early, there are many museums, restaurants and shops to keep you busy.
-In the afternoon, meet your fellow travelers at the hotel, where you will enjoy a welcome dinner and be briefed about preparing for your embarkation day.
+In the afternoon, meet your fellow travelers at the hotel and be briefed about preparing for your embarkation day.

 Cross the legendary Drake Passage in only a few hours via chartered flight.
 Glimpse the dramatic Antarctica landscapes from a very unique perspective, as you descend for landing in the South Shetlands.
 Spend some time exploring the island before transferring to your ship by Zodiac.
 Meet the rest of your shipmates and set sail for the Antarctic Peninsula!